How Do I Know if My Teen Is in an Abusive Relationship?

 - Does your teen make apologies for his/her partner’s behavior?
 Does s/he think s/he is victimized and misunderstood?

-- Have you actually seen or heard your child's partner explode-throwing things, hitting walls?
-Does your teen's partner have an explosive temper?
+- Have you actually seen or heard your child’s partner throw things, hit walls, etc.?
+Does your teen’s partner have an explosive temper?

 If you suspect that your child is in an abusive relationship, you will need to learn more about how you can help.
 Become informed about abusive relationships, and learn more about the resources that are available in your community.